some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The Message ID is a 32 Bit identifier that is used to dispatch the RPC call to a method of an application and to identify an event.
+The Message ID is a 32 bit identifier that is used to dispatch the RPC call to a method of an application and to identify an event.
 The Message ID has to uniquely identify a method or event of a service.

 .. feat_req:: ⓘ
     :id: feat_req_someip_57